MCA Ships' Cook Certificate of Competency

 Being a chef/cook on a yacht is not quite the same as being land-based.

-Aspects such as nutrition for shift workers, Marpol, Health and Safety at sea, dietary and religious requirements have paramount importance.
+Aspects such as nutrition for shift workers, Marpol, Health and Safety at sea, dietary and religious requirements have a more significant importance on a vessel.

-Our MCA approved trainers have extensive experience in working on cruise ships, sailing and large motor yachts, and have been providing training for the Ship's Cook Assessment since September 2014.
+Our MCA approved trainers have extensive experience working on cruise ships, sailing and large motor yachts, and have been providing training to over 450 chefs for the Ship's Cook Assessment since September 2014.
 Offering a complete training package for the shipping and luxury yachting industry, they are on hand to give you professional guidance and a real insight into the business of cooking at sea.